dmmendo/OGBMolhiv_PWL/README.md

 ## Implementation of a Persistent Weisfeiler–Lehman Procedure for Graph Classification

-This project is an implementation of a Persistent Weisfeiler-Lehman (PWL) procedure based on the Stanford Molhiv OGB (1.3.0) dataset.
-PWL is a graph classification method proposed by Bastian Rieck, Christian Bock, and Karsten Borgwardt in ICML 2019.
+This project is an implementation of a Persistent Weisfeiler-Lehman (P-WL) procedure based on the Stanford Molhiv OGB (1.3.0) dataset.
+P-WL is a graph classification method proposed by Bastian Rieck, Christian Bock, and Karsten Borgwardt in ICML 2019.
 The original paper can be viewed [here](http://proceedings.mlr.press/v97/rieck19a/rieck19a.pdf).

 ### Note: